avalanche-foundation/ACPs/ACPs/181-p-chain-epoched-views/README.md

 ### Excessive Validator Churn

-The introduction of epochs concentrates validator set changes over the epoch's duration into a single block at the epoch's boundary.
+If an epoched view of the P-Chain is used by the consensus engine, then validator set changes over an epoch's duration will be concentrated into a single block at the epoch's boundary.
 Excessive validator churn can cause consensus failures and other dangerous behavior, so it is imperative that the amount of validator weight change at the epoch boundary is limited.
 One strategy to accomplish this is to queue validator set changes and spread them out over multiple epochs.
 Another strategy is to batch updates to the same validator together such that increases and decreases to that validator's weight cancel each other out.
-Mechanisms to mitigate against this are outside the scope of this ACP and left to validator managers to implement.
+Given the primary use case of ICM verification improvements, which occur at the VM level, mechanisms to mitigate against this are omitted from this ACP.

 ## Open Questions

 - What should the epoch duration $D$ be set to?

-- Should validator churn limits be implemented for the primary network to mitigate against [excessive validator churn](#excessive-validator-churn)?

 - Is it safe for `PChainEpochHeight` and `PChainHeight` to differ significantly within a block, due to [unbounded epoch duration](#epoch-duration-bounds)?

-- Is there a better mechanism than a hardcoded network upgrade parameter that can be used to set $D$?
-The current approach imposes uniform $D$ across all VM instances, even though that is not a functional requirement of this proposal.

 ## Acknowledgements